PythonFreeCourse/lms/README.md

 ### Full setup
 This setup will create the following items:
 * Application - LMS code.
-* Middleware (messaging queue) - rabbit-mq.
+* Middleware (messaging queue) - RabbitMQ.
-* Persistence database - postgresql.
+* Persistence database - PostgreSQL.

 Steps to do: